cpeytier/OIC_Process_Labs/Lab1.md

 >   *… then you should start with VBCS.*

--   If you can with a *Workflow* mindset, that is:
+-   If you come with a *Workflow* mindset, that is:

         -   You want your application to handle a succession of tasks that need to be dispatched to a variety of persons depending on their roles.
 You want